 - Faculty at times do not use the textbook.

 - The students would like to have access to the material immediately.

 So one of the goals of the Kaleidoscope study was to reduce the cost of students for textbooks by $50.
-Sophia choose a course that had a $120 textbook, and reduced the cost to $0.
+Sophia chose a course that had a $120 textbook and reduced the cost to $0.

 In Sophia’s course when she went to my open math she had the following results:

-- She increase success and retention in her course.
+- She increased success and retention in her course.

 - She was able to change your course on the Fly.